HelixQc/TicTacToeMobile/README.md

 This project is licensed under the **MIT License**.
 By using, modifying, or distributing the code, you agree to the following terms:

-1. 🏷️ **Ownership**: All intellectual property rights, including but not limited to the source code, design, and architecture, are owned by **Your Name**.
+1. 🏷️ **Ownership**: All intellectual property rights, including but not limited to the source code, design, and architecture, are owned by **Gaby Langis**.
 2. ❌ **Restrictions**:
    - You are free to use, copy, modify, and distribute the software for personal, educational, or commercial purposes, as long as the copyright notice is included.
-   - **Your Name** is not responsible for any issues or damages that arise from the use or misuse of this game.
+   - **Gaby Langis** is not responsible for any issues or damages that arise from the use or misuse of this game.
 3. 🔐 **Usage**:
    - Feel free to use this software for learning or personal projects—just make sure to respect the terms of the license.